lycus/mci/docs/garbage_collection.rst

 supports parallel marking and incremental collection.

 This is a stop-the-world collector with no support for concurrent GC.

+Note that this GC is not available on Windows.
+Also note that the MCI assumes that it is the only user of libgc in the process it's running in, so it will liberally set certain options without regarding any values they may have been set to previously (and also assumes those options won't be changed).

 LibC garbage collector
 ----------------------